madamskip1/hc-FSM/README.md

 The hc-FSM library provides at least two convenient methods for integration.
 First, single header can be directly included in a project.
-Alternatively, for a more organized approach or when dealing with larger projects, the library can be effortlessly integrated using CMake's FetchContent.
-This allows for a easy incorporation into a build process with automatic downloading hc-FSM library.
+Alternatively, for an more organized approach or when dealing with larger projects, the library can be effortlessly integrated using CMake's FetchContent.
+This allows for easy incorporation into the build process with automatic downloading hc-FSM library.

 ### Single header
 1. Download single header ([single_header/hcFSM.h](/single_header/hcFSM.h)) and put into a project